Chicago Bears Odds

 Yes, sports betting is now officially legal in Illinois.
 Legislation was originally approved in 2019, but it took some time for the official rollout.
 Retail options opened in March 2020, while online platforms made their debut over the summer.
 Additional options will continue to be unveiled moving forward.

 Las Vegas no longer has the best sports betting odds on lockdown.
 It was like that for decades, but that’s no longer the case in the new legal environment.
 Sports betting operators across the legal states are releasing odds that are in line with what you’ll find out in Sin City.
 That includes right here in Illinois.
-You can certainly take a peek at the numbers from out in Vegas, but you’ll find comparable prices here at home.

 As one of the charter members of the NFL, the Bears have quite the lengthy history.
 The franchise has featured a number of legendary players through the years, including dozens of Hall of Famers.
 On an all-time basis, two names stick out on the offensive side of the ball, both of whom played running back: Gale Sayers and Walter Payton.
 These are two of the best ever to play at the position, and their legacies have more than stood the test of time.
 On defense, Dick Butkus was one of the most feared players of his era and is remembered as one of the very best linebackers of all time.